materialsproject/fireworks/docs/installation.rst

     pip install FireWorks
-    pip install paramiko  # (only needed if using built-in remote file transfer!)
+    pip install paramiko  # (only needed if using built-in remote file transfer!) pip install django  # (only needed if you want to use the built-in web frontend!)

    .. note:: You may need administrator access, e.g. ``sudo pip install FireWorks``.